 Why do I have to complete a background check?

-In order to ensure a safe environment for children, Missouri law requires all licensed and license-exempt residential care facilities and child placing agencies ensure background checks are completed on anyone in the facility who has access to children.
-This includes officers, managers, contractors, volunteers, employees, and any other support staff.
-For more details read 210.493 and proposed 13 CSR 35-71.015.
+In order to ensure a safe environment for children, Missouri law requires all licensed and license-exempt residential care facilities and child placing agencies ensure background checks are completed on all contractors and volunteers with access to children, employees, and owners who will have access to the facilities.
+For more details read210.493 and 13 CSR 35-71.015.

 DSS will send a notice to both the applicant and the facility indicating whether the applicant is eligible or ineligible for presence at the property.
 It is the responsibility of the facility to either disqualify the applicant or terminate employment of current employees.
 Applicants are considered to be ineligible for work if certain offenses are discovered in the background check.